Nadine Dorries: Abortion time limits and counselling

 Dorries proposed amendments to the Health and Social Care Bill 2011 which would have blocked abortion services such as BPAS and Marie Stopes International from providing counselling services.
 She argued that these organisations had a vested financial interest in encouraging abortions, but according to Zoe Williams "independent" counselling services could be "faith-based groups" intent on discouraging women from having an abortion.
-Cameron's government at first supported the proposal, but later changed its mind, reportedly because then-Liberal Democrat Leader and Deputy Prime Minister Nick Clegg was opposed to the change.
+Cameron's government at first supported the proposal, but later changed its mind, reportedly because then-Liberal Democrat leader and deputy prime minister Nick Clegg was opposed to the change.

-Dorries' criticism of Cameron's policy shift was supported by some commentators such as Cristina Odone, who shares Dorries concerns.
+Dorries's criticism of Cameron's policy shift was supported by some commentators such as Cristina Odone, who shared her concerns.
 Clegg's apparent opposition was, for Dorries, a means of "blackmailing our Prime Minister", and a question regarding Liberal Democrats' influence was the source of Cameron's description of Dorries as "extremely frustrated" at Prime Minister's questions on 7 September.
 Cameron was criticised by feminists among others for the comment, and subsequently apologised.

 The issue of abortion counselling was debated in the Commons immediately following this incident.
-The motion was originally seconded by Labour MP Frank Field, but he withdrew his support after Health Minister Anne Milton intervened to suggest the Government would support the spirit of Dorries' amendment.
-The amendment was lost by 368 votes to 118, a majority of 250.
+The motion was originally seconded by Labour MP Frank Field, but he withdrew his support after Health Minister Anne Milton intervened to suggest the Government would support the spirit of Dorries's amendment.
+The amendment was defeated by 368 votes to 118, a majority of 250.
 Despite this, Dorries claimed a victory because of Milton's comments.

 Abstinence advocacy for girls in sex education

-On 4 May 2011, Dorries proposed a Bill to require that sex education in schools should include content promoting abstinence to girls aged 13–16, which was presented as teaching them "how to say no".
+On 4 May 2011, Dorries proposed a bill to require that sex education in schools should include content promoting abstinence to girls aged 13–16, which was presented as teaching them "how to say no".
 While sex education already mentions the option of abstinence, the bill would have required active promotion of abstinence to girls, with no such requirement in the education provided to boys.
-Owing to Dorries' claims about practices used in teaching about sex, Sarah Ditum in The Guardian accused Dorries of making Sex and Relationship Education (SRE) "sound like a terrifying exercise in depravity".
+Owing to Dorries's claims about practices used in teaching about sex, Sarah Ditum in The Guardian accused Dorries of making Sex and Relationship Education (SRE) "sound like a terrifying exercise in depravity".

 The Bill drew criticism from healthcare and sex education professionals, questioning claims made during the Bill's reading.
 Labour MP Chris Bryant described the Bill as being "the daftest piece of legislation I have seen".

 The Sexual Abstinence Bill was set for second reading on 20 January 2012 (Bill 185), after she was granted leave to introduce the Bill on a vote of 67 to 61 on 4 May 2011.
 The Bill, placed eighth on the order paper, was withdrawn shortly before its second reading.